 Department of Business Innovation and Skills (BIS) Document: Guidance On The Pyrotechnic Articles Safety Regulations 2010

 Fireworks (Safety) Regulations 2003:

-The Act is also an enabling act which set out a framework for more detailed regulations to appear in the future.
+- The Act is also an enabling act that set out a framework for more detailed regulations to appear in the future.

 Fireworks (Safety) Regulations 1997

 - Established the requirements for BS7114 – the Categories 1-4 classification and the safety, testing and labelling of fireworks.

 - Banned aerial shells, maroons and variations of these, bangers, mini-rockets and fireworks of erratic flight.

 - Text at Office of Public Sector Information Fireworks (Safety) Regulations 1997